sudsho/jax-flax-tpu-training/docs/gcs_checkpoint_setup.md

 gcloud storage buckets update gs://$BUCKET --lifecycle-file=/tmp/lifecycle.json
 ```

+## 5b.
+Multi-host slice caveat

+On a v4-32 or larger slice orbax writes from every host process.
+Point
+every host at the same `gs://` prefix; orbax coordinates writes with an
+internal barrier.
+If you set a *local* directory instead, each host
+writes to its own worker disk, and restore silently loads whichever
+happens to be on rank 0 which is almost never what you want.

 ## 6. Cost note

 Standard storage at $0.020/GB-month.
 A single ViT-B/16 fp32 checkpoint is